Instant takes: Nebraska 56, Northwestern 7

 Frost and his staff should give this line in its entirety an opportunity to show what they've got against a more challenging opponent: Michigan.

-Nebraska needs to capitalize on this wins moment against the Wolverines.
+Nebraska needs to capitalize on this win's momentum against the Wolverines.
 That matchup just got interesting.

-But for now, the Huskers get to relish in the best win in the Frost era.
+But for now, the Huskers should relish in the best win in the Frost era.